 Boxers originate from Germany, and were also in use as hunting companions.

-Fun Facts About The Boxer Lab Mix
+Fun Facts About Boxer Lab Mix Dogs

-Technically a Boxador is not a recognized breed in it’s own right, as it has not been approved by the Kennel Club.
+- Technically a Boxador is not a recognized breed in it’s own right, as it has not been approved by the Kennel Club.
 However, it is recognized by several smaller designer dog clubs in the USA.

-Boxer Lab Mix Appearance
+Boxer Lab Mix Size

 Boxer Lab mix breed dogs can come in a range of colors.
 Boxer Lab mix puppies will rarely be one uniform color.
 They will often have a black mask on their muzzle and around their eyes.
 They may have white feet, chests, or tails too.

 The color of your puppy will depend upon the colors of his parents, and their ancestors too.
 Some colors can be hidden in a dog’s genetics for years, and only be expressed when there isn’t a more dominant gene passed on.